-Since 2014, Sweden has a feminist foreign policy.
 Equality between women and men is a prerequisite for sustainability and for achieving the goals of UNFCCC and the Paris Agreement.
 Sida is committed to integrating the gender equality perspective throughout its operations, including the support for climate action.
 Between 2019 and 2020, the level of gender integration fell to 79% due to quality assurance of data.
 Sida's voluntary reporting of gender integration in the Biennial Report is done to track the progress, stimulate further integration and encourage other actors to do the same.
-Sweden has also been a champion for gender integration in the multilateral climate funds, including the promotion of separate gender policies and action plans.
-Overall integration of gender issues is improving, thus also contributing to the efficiency and long-term sustainability of the projects and programmes funded by multilateral climate funds.
+See table 5.5 below for information of level of gender integration in Sidas bilateral climate finance.